 About the iSensor Research Team

 Wen Huang is a graduate student in the M.S.
 Computer Science at Florida State University (2023).
-Wen is currently a Research Assistant at the iSensor Lab during Spring 2022.
+Wen is Research Assistant at the iSensor Lab during Spring 2022 through Spring 2023.
+He has extensive experience in front-end and back-end software development, and has worked in software development in Beijing and Tokyo.
 During his time at the lab, he addresses the log4j vulnerabilities in the server and deployed a stable version of the Pandemic Self Defense (or, P-SelfDefense) mobile app.
 He further deployed a SSL certificate signing for the app’s secure communication with the server.
-He is currently developing the android and iOS application using Flutter/Dart SDK.
+He build the front end and the back end framework for Veracity AI.
+He is currently developing the android version and iOS version application using Flutter/Dart SDK.

 Esha Nandy is a MS student in the Computer Science department at Florida State University (2023).
 Esha worked as Research Assistant in the iSensor Lab during Fall 2021.
 She worked towards building a more stable version of the application related to the COVID- 19 and adding new features.
 Her research interests include Machine Learning and its applications.
 She worked in Automation areas at Ernst Young and Ericsson in India prior to pursuing her Masters.